 When will I see an improvement?

 The grass plant requires a minimum temperature of around 8°C to grow.
 The solutions offered above will help improve the lawn once it has a chance to start growing again.
 It’s important to note that the lawn may improve on its own once temperatures start to increase in the spring.
 Remember also that some lawns may take many years to mature enough to the point where winter die-back does not become a problem.

 How will my Green Man Lawn Care treatments help?

-Lawns that suffer from winter die-back will also suffer from weeds due to the amount of soil exposed.
-Our seasonal treatments help to reduce the amount of weeds that will take advantage of the exposed soil.
+Lawns that suffer from winter die-back will also suffer from weeds due to the amount of exposed soil.
+Our seasonal treatments help to reduce the number of weeds taking advantage of the exposed soil.

-It is important to maintain a sufficient level of nutrients available to the grass plants to ensure your lawn stays healthy and help it thicken up quicker in the spring.
+It is important to maintain a sufficient level of nutrients available to the grass plants to ensure your lawn stays healthy and to help it thicken up quicker in the spring.
 Nutrients will also help to improve the amount of roots within the soil.
-A healthier root-zone will improve the overall condition of the soil.
+A healthier root zone will improve the overall condition of the soil.